pingcap/tidb-dev-guide/src/understand-tidb/optimistic-transaction.md

 #### (batchExe *batchExecutor) process

-The function "(c *twoPhaseCommitter) doActionOnGroupMutations" calls "(c *twoPhaseCommitter) doActionOnBatches" to do the second phase of commit.
-The function "(c *twoPhaseCommitter) doActionOnBatches" calls "(batchExe *batchExecutor) process" to do the main work.
+The function `(c *twoPhaseCommitter) doActionOnGroupMutations` calls `(c *twoPhaseCommitter) doActionOnBatches` to do the second phase of commit.
+The function `(c *twoPhaseCommitter) doActionOnBatches` calls `(batchExe *batchExecutor) process` to do the main work.

-The important comment and simplified code of function "(batchExe *batchExecutor) process"  are as mentioned above in prewrite part .
+The important comment and simplified code of function `(batchExe *batchExecutor) process`  are as mentioned above in prewrite part .
 The completed code is [here](https://github.com/tikv/client-go/blob/843a5378aa9101c0e2aba61e0c2c11b3f122f08f/txnkv/transaction/2pc.go) .

 #### (actionCommit) handleSingleBatch

-The function "(batchExe *batchExecutor) process" calls the function "(actionCommit) handleSingleBatch" to send commit request to all tikv nodes.
+The function `(batchExe *batchExecutor) process` calls the function `(actionCommit) handleSingleBatch` to send commit request to all tikv nodes.

 The important comment and simplified code are as followers.
 The completed code is [here](https://github.com/tikv/client-go/blob/843a5378aa9101c0e2aba61e0c2c11b3f122f08f/txnkv/transaction/2pc.go) .